assembly-seal/Whales/README.md

 # Whales
-A collection of whale photos
+A collection of whale photos (jpeg)

 Contributions are appreciated!!! :pleading_face: